 All application materials must be complete and accurate.
-False or incomplete applications are cause for disqualification.
+False or incomplete applications will not be considered.

-9. Mail your application via certified mail to:
+11. Mail your application via certified mail to:

-Medical Laboratory Technician Program Southwestern College C/o Higher Education Center 880 National City Blvd.
+Southwestern College Medical Laboratory Technician Program 880 National City Blvd.
 National City, CA 91950

 Applications will be accepted by mail only and WILL NOT be accepted in person.
 Applications MUST be received by the deadline date or will not be accepted.
 Please do not contact the Medical Laboratory Technician Department for application status.